 The Title VI Complaint Procedure is an administrative process that does not provide for remedies that include punitive damages or compensatory remuneration for the complainant.
 Intimidation or retaliation of any kind is prohibited by law.
-NJTPA will use procedures approved by the Federal Highway Administration (FHWA) to investigate complaints filed directly with the NJTPA against contractors and sub-recipients.
+NJTPA will use procedures approved by FHWA to investigate complaints filed directly with the NJTPA against contractors and sub-recipients.
 This is in accordance with 23 CFR 200.9 (b) (3).
 The NJTPA cannot investigate complaints filed against themselves.